Alfresco/SearchServices/alfresco-search/doc/architecture/decisions/0004-community-mirror.md

 We will rewrite the whole history of the SearchServices repository using the mirroring command (the only change will be the commit ids).

-Any changes within a module called alfresco-search-parent will be mirrored.
-Any changes outside this will not be mirrored.
+All changes except those within the module called alfresco-insight-engine-parent will be mirrored.

-!!!
-TODO: Check if the community can build the submodule without access to the parent pom file !!!
+The root pom file in the community project will point to the alfresco-insight-engine-parent pom file, so community users will have to build from within the alfresco-search-parent directory.

 [1]: https://issues.alfresco.com/jira/browse/SEARCH-1397
 [2]: https://git.alfresco.com/search_discovery/combinerScript/blob/master/combineSearch.sh